Best Home Security Systems for Vacation Homes in 2026

 As far as functionality goes, there are a few bells and whistles here worth pointing out.
 Frontpoint’s Geofencing, for one, is a really helpful feature.
 This allows the system to respond to you — or, more specifically, your smartphone — when you’re in close proximity.
 No more forgetting to arm the system when you leave; Frontpoint does it for you.
 I liked this feature so much that in tests of subsequent systems, I found myself really missing it when I begrudgingly used a keypad to arm the system before I left for the day.

 Pro Tip: A typical Frontpoint package comes with an analog keypad, which is a shame if you’re looking to automate your home.
 The keypad just isn’t compatible with smart home controls.
-I highly suggest getting a touch screen keypad from Frontpoint.
-They sometimes go for as low as $82.49.
+I highly suggest upgrading to Frontpoint’s touchscreen control panel.
+It completely replaces the hub and analog keypad.

 Frontpoint’s Costs

 Similar to SimpliSafe, Frontpoint offers a few different security packages as well as an a la carte menu of equipment to choose from.
-The packages run between $79 and $419 depending on the size.
+Packages start at $69 and go up to $399, although exact pricing depends on their current promotions.

 One thing to note that I talk more about in my guide to Frontpoint’s prices, they tend to overinflate their “retail” prices and have “sales” that never end.
 So if you’re shopping around, don’t feel like you need to pull the trigger to take advantage of some deep discounts — they aren’t going anywhere.